tikenn/kinome_toolbox/README.md

 #### Level 1

+Level 1 data is essentially base level data.
+It has not been parameterized and the only additions or alterations are based on the level 1.X.Y indications.
+These levels will be described in the supplement of a pending publication and in a future youtube video.
+(Links coming soon)

 <details>
 <summary>lvl1.get(<i>get_object</i>)</summary>

 * ##### lvl1.get(<i>get_object</i>)
    This can take as entry any of the parameters that return from an argumentless *lvl1.list()* call.
 It will return an array with all matching data points as objects.
 This and all data level get functions take an object with parameters pointing to either strings or arrays of strings and return an array will all matching points.
 The [client side getting started](#getting-started-client-side) provides an example of this function in action on a data_arr.
 It works identically here, just with different options.

+   Each returned object has 2 functions on it: A set function that sets the value of specific parameters in the base object and a more function that gives more information about the point itself.

+  * set(*key*, *value*), sets the indicated key to the indicated value.
+Only works for 'background', 'background_valid', 'signal' and 'signal_valid'.
+  * more(), returns the image index for the point and the full meta data array for the indicate peptide.

 </details>